Cultural organizations need to reach new audiences or they risk their long-term survival. Here’s the data-informed cheat sheet on how to do it.

 Today, for every one historic visitor that leaves the market, they are being replaced with less than one visitor.
 Or, for every thousand people leaving the market, only 948 similar historic visitors are replacing them.

 Let’s say that we keep doing exactly what most organizations are doing today (i.e. having a few one-off inclusion programs here and there and not making a more sustained investment in engaging these audiences).
-If we keep on our current path, an organization in the United States that has one million onsite visitors today would only stand to engage 808,000 historic visitors five years from now.
-In other words, negative substitution would suggest an onsite audience decline of 192,000 visitors for this hypothetical organization in the next five years.
+If we keep on our current path, an organization in the United States that has one million onsite visitors today would only stand to engage 808,000 historic visitors during the completion of its next visitor engagement cycle.

 For many organizations, this situation can all be generalized in one, honest sentence: America is producing fewer and fewer rich, educated, white people - the broad cohort that has been the historic visitor, member, and donor for many organizations.

 This is the current glide path.
 To remedy this condition, we must change the profile of our historic visitor.
 We need to convert potential visitors in emerging audience groups to ACTUAL visitors.
 This means making them not our special visitors, but our regular, paying (if you have admission) visitors, supportive members, and donors.

 This is a big deal.
 As far as we know, cultural organizations in America have never, ever changed the general profile of their historic visitor.
 Those rich white folks have largely provided the support that keeps these types of organizations going.